Islamic Revolutionary Committees

-Islamic Revolution Committees or Committees of Islamic Revolution (کمیتههای انقلاب اسلامی), simply known as the Committee (کمیته; commonly referred to as Komiteh, pronounced koh-mee-TAY), was a revolutionary organization turned law enforcement agency in Iran.
-Founded in 1979, it was succeeded by the Guidance Patrol in 2005.
+Islamic Revolutionary Committees (کمیتههای انقلاب اسلامی), simply known as the Committee, was a revolutionary organization turned law enforcement agency in Iran.
+Founded in 1979, it merged with Shahrbani and Iranian Gendarmerie to form the Police Command in 1991.

 History

 Founded as one of Organizations of the Iranian Revolution in 1979, after the overthrow of the Shah they served as substitutes for some of the governmental institutions no longer functioning after the fall of the shah, "such as social services, security, and police".
 Komiteh were "more widespread and active in cities than rural areas".
 They were often "located in captured police centers, in the houses of former government officials, and in some public places such as the parliament".

+In the early 1980s, the Islamic Revolution Committees filled high-security prisons with thousands of female political detainees ranging in age from 10 to over 70.
+Many were members or supporters of opposition groups, or mothers aiding their children.
+Prisoners were subjected to abuse by male guards, including torture, rape, and execution.
+An estimated 60 women died under torture and more than 1,500 were executed, among them pregnant women, minors, and elderly women.

 As an arm of Ayatollah Ruhollah Khomeini's network of clerics, they also served as "the backbone of a second power within the state, along with the militia, the army, the revolutionary tribunals", and the wealthy Islamic foundations.
 Before the Islamic Revolutionary Guard Corps (IRGC) was established in 1979, the komiteh "were responsible for eliminating counterrevolutionary elements within Iran", and worked to eliminate liberal, leftist, and Islamic leftist opposition to Khomeini's power.
 They have been described (by Gilles Kepel) as much like the Committees of Public Safety of the French Revolution, and served to control the working class supporters of the revolution who made up most of the revolution's mass of demonstrators.

 During the Iran-Iraq War, the revolutionary committees also served on the war front.